Search for a new Z' gauge boson in $4\mu$ events with the ATLAS experiment: Event Reconstruction and Pre-selection

 In addition to muons, electrons, jets and missing transverse momentum (\MET) are also used to select control samples for background estimation in this analysis.
 The reconstructions of these objects are described below.

-Electrons are identified with a likelihood discriminator built from the shower shapes of electron energy loss in the calorimeter, track-cluster matching, and some of the track quality distributions.
+Electrons are identified with a likelihood discriminator built from the shower shapes of electron energy deposits in the calorimeter, track-cluster matching, and some of the track quality distributions.
 Each electron is required to satisfy the ‘medium’ likelihood identification criteria~\cite{Aad_2019}, as well as similar vertex and isolation requirements as muons.
-The electrons are reconstructed in the region $|\eta| < $ 2.5, excluding the transition region between the barrel and endcap calorimeters, $1.37 < |\eta| < 1.52$, and required to have $p_{\textup{T}} >$ 7~GeV.
+The electrons are reconstructed in the region $|\eta| < $ 2.5, excluding the transition area between the barrel and endcap calorimeters, $1.37 < |\eta| < 1.52$, and required to have $p_{\textup{T}} >$ 7~GeV.

 Jets are reconstructed with the anti-$k_t$ algorithm \cite{ATL-PHYS-PUB-2018-012, Fastjet} with a radius parameter of $R = 0.4$.
 The jet clustering input objects are based on particle-flow \cite{PERF-2015-09} in the ID and the calorimeter.
 Jets are required to have $p_{\textup{T}} > 20 ~\GeV$ and $|\eta|<2.5$.
 Jets containing B hadrons, referred to as \bjets, are identified with a multivariate discriminant~\cite{ATL-PHYS-PUB-2016-012}.
-To reduce the effect of pile-up an additional quality requirement based on the `Jet-Vertex-Tagger' algorithm (JVT) \cite{ATLAS-CONF-2014-018} is applied in jet identification.
+To reduce the effect of pile-up, an additional quality requirement based on the `Jet-Vertex-Tagger' algorithm (JVT) \cite{ATLAS-CONF-2014-018} is applied in jet identification.

-\MET is determined as the magnitude of the negative vectorial sum of the transverse momenta of the selected and calibrated physics objects (including muons, electrons, photons, and jets including hadronically decaying tau-leptons) and the ID tracks must come from the main vertex and not associated with any physics object (soft term)~\cite{PERF-2016-07}.
+\MET is determined as the magnitude of the negative vectorial sum of the transverse momenta of the selected and calibrated physics objects (including muons, electrons, photons, and jets including hadronically decaying tau-leptons) and the ID tracks coming from the main vertex and not associated with any physics object (soft term)~\cite{PERF-2016-07}.